nobejs/docs/docs/installation.md

 3. Extract the zip file
 4. Change into the directory of Nobe you just extracted
 5. Run `yarn install` (You can use npm too)

+You can follow the tutorial at to get first hand experience of Nobe: [First Endpoint with Nobe](/blog/first-endpoint-using-nobe)